sequenceiq/slider/src/site/markdown/rolehistory.md

 The `active` counter is only updated after a container release response has been received.

-### RoleHistory
+### RoleStatus

-    starttime: long
-    saved: long
-    dirty: boolean
-    nodemap: NodeMap
-    roles: RoleList

-    relecentlyReleased[]: transient RecentlyReleasedList
-    outstandingRequests: transient OutstandingRequestTracker

-This is the aggregate data structure that is persisted to/from file
+This is the existing `org.apache.hadoop.hoya.yarn.appmaster.state.RoleStatus` class

 ### RoleList

-A list mapping role to int enum is needed to index NodeEntry elements in the Node arrays.
+A list mapping role to int enum is needed to index NodeEntry elements in the ClusterNode arrays.
 Although such an enum is already implemented in the Hoya Providers, explicitly serializing and deserializing it would make the persistent structure easier to parse in other tools, and resilient to changes in the number or position of roles.